Self-Driving Cars

 As Self-Driving Cars Near, Fear Heightens

-While previous (now discontinued) surveys about self-driving cars had shown people warming up to the idea of taking their hands off the wheel, a newer survey by the American Automobile Association now attests that Americans might be getting cold feet as the advent of robocars - or at least robotaxis - is drawing nearer.
-The survey also only queried drivers, which might also be why it has been getting worse results.
+While previous (now discontinued) surveys about self-driving cars had shown people warming up to the idea of taking their hands off the wheel, a newer survey by the American Automobile Association now attests that Americans might be getting cold feet as the advent of self-driving cars - or at least robotaxis - is drawing nearer.
+The survey also only queried drivers, which might be why it has been getting worse results.
 Additionally, accidents involving driver support systems as well as fully autonomous vehicles made headlines, especially in the U.S., in recent years and could have contributed to a change of heart for some.

 Two thirds of U.S. drivers over the age of 18 said that they felt afraid in regard to self-driving vehicles, up from just 54 percent in 2021.
 Only 9 percent said they felt trust, down from 14 percent three years ago.